-If your tooth is too decayed to accommodate a dental filling, but not decayed to the point that a dental crown is required, Dr. Josh Muir and Dr. Jeff Tulett may suggest a dental inlay or dental onlay in Hardin, Montana.
+If your tooth is too decayed to accommodate a dental filling, but not decayed to the point that a dental crown is required, Dr. Jeff Tulett may suggest a dental inlay or dental onlay in Hardin, Montana.
 These restorations are also known as partial crowns.
 At Hardin Family Dental, they are designed and milled from ceramic using CEREC technology.

 Before placing a dental inlay or onlay, our dentist will ensure that it fits perfectly so that it can restore the health, function and appearance of your tooth.
 These restorations can be matched to the shade of your natural teeth, so they are very discreet.